 That’s why you’ll never see us support policy reforms that give special favors to any businesses.
 In fact, we actively oppose every policy that would create special favors for businesses, including those owned by our donors.

-This is an issue I’ve been passionate about since the 1960s.
+Charles: This is an issue I’ve been passionate about since the 1960s.
 Corporate welfare is one of the biggest problems in our society and one of the things I’m most passionate about getting rid of.